 Like a waterfall, a Half Bullnose appears rounded on top and flat on the bottom.

-If you love the look of a rounded edge but want something easier to clean, consider using Half Bullnose on your countertop.
+If you love the look of a rounded edge but want something easier to clean, consider using half bullnose on your countertop.
 Spills and drips quickly trickle down the floor thanks to its flowing effect.
-It works best near sinks because the bottom edge prevents any liquid from running down the lower cabinets.
+It works best near sinks because the bottom edge prevents liquid from running down the lower cabinets.

-Furthermore, since there are no sharp corners on the top edge, you are less likely to hurt yourself with this type of finish.
+Furthermore, since there are no sharp corners on the top edge, you are less likely to hurt yourself with this finish.

 The Bullnose is a full rounded edge profile, similar to the letter “U” lying on its underside.
 This design provides a soft look on your kitchen countertop.